oasislabs/dashboard-issues/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: 🐛 Bug report
-about: File a bug report to help us improve the Oasis Developer Dashboard.
+about: File a bug report to help us improve.
 ---

 _A clear and concise description of what the bug is._